arun-ar/arun-ar.github.io/_posts/2018-11-15-arun-in-leaderland.markdown

 < *work in progress* >

-### Rabbit Hole
+### Down the Rabbit-Hole
-It all started with a weekly Tamil magazine.
-An article that served like a rabbit hole for my journey into the Leaderland.
+It all started with an article in a weekly Tamil magazine.
+An article that took me down the rabbit-hole into the Leaderland.

-It was the fifth year of my IT career and I was asked to take up a lead role to deliver a JavaEE project, in addition to architecting it.
+It was the fifth year of my work career and I was asked to take up a lead role to architect and deliver a project.
 Being new to the role and also feeling accountable for a team, I wanted to ensure that I don't fail.
-I started to look around for leadership styles.
-Something didn't feel right with those styles that I saw.
-It was mostly command-and-control style which I, somehow,  didn't feel would work in the long run.
+I started to look around with hope of finding a secret formula to lead people.
+Something didn't feel right with the styles that I saw.
+Either the lead was like a teacher or like a parent, with whom most of us grew up with or like a king, about  whom we heard stories about.
+I, somehow,  didn't feel would work in the long run.

+The article was about Southwest, an airline company, that was pioneering & successful in a very competitive market, and its President Colleen Barrett.
+I found the article very peculiar.
+Very peculiar to find the line 'Lead with LUV'.
+How could lead with love ?
+Aren't mutually exclusive ?
+This got me very curious - a curious thirst to find out the secret formula.

 ### Peculiar Story
-The article was on a peculiar story of a company that was successful & pioneering in a very competitive market.
-The peculiar thing for me was the statement "Lead with LUV".
-The company referred in the article was Southwest and it was a gist from the book "Lead with LUV" by Southwest Airlines President Colleen Barrett.
-In the following week day, I went to the office library and grabbed the book.
+In the following week, I rushed to my office library, hoping to find the book.
+And there it was - my next portal to leader-verse.

+I found stories about how customer facing employees were given more power to take decisions.
+A story wherein the flight staff would allow a well known book author to board the aircraft at difficult situation wherein the author didn't have any id proof to show.
+Story wherein a suggestion to remove logo on garbage bags from a ground employee to lead to big savings.
+Story where the company didn't apologize to rude customers, putting their employees first.
+When asked that you would lose those customers, colleen barrett, cheekily, said, 'we share them with our competitors' :)

 ### Nutsy & the Gutsy
-This book on SouthWest Airlines led me to another book named 'NUTS'.
+Having tasted 'Lead with LUV', my mind got even more itchy.
+I found another book on Southwest.
+It was aptly named 'NUTS'.

 NUTS was also the story of SouthWest Airlines and their crazy way of leadership.
-One of the reasons the book was named so because Southwest was then serving peanuts onboard, aptly, as a low cost carrier.
+One of the reasons the book was named so because Southwest was then serving peanuts onboard as a low cost carrier.

-Like Bahubali, there was a second part for this book - named 'GUTS' (courtesy, of course, office library).
-It had the stories of organisations that followed unique leadership styles like Southwest and yet consistently successful.
+Like Bahubali, the authors had a second part for this book - named 'GUTS' (courtesy, of course, office library).
+It had the stories of few organisations that followed unique ways like Southwest to lead people and yet consistently successful.
+One organization stood out in craziness - Semco.

-### Employees set their own salaries
+### The mad man and his company
-Believe me.
-Its true.
-There is an organisation where employees set their own salaries.
-And "GUTS" had the story of that company as one of their stories.
-Semco was the company and Ricardo Semler was the crazy successful CEO.
+'Employees set their own salaries' - Believe me, its true.
+"GUTS" had the story of Semco - the company that let their employees set their own salaries.
+And the mad man running it was Ricardo Semler - the crazy successful CEO.
+Company with no HR or Secretaries and no Managers.
+It was hard to believe.
+I was so madly curious since it was like I found the smell of the secret formula.

 ### The Maverick and his 7 day weekend
-Maverick and Seven day Weekend are the books by Ricardo Semler.
-True to the book's title Semler was a maverick - unorthodox in every way when it comes to to leadership.
-Only leader that I admire in the corporate world until now.
+My trips to library after my lunch breaks became a regular routine.
+To my surprise, I found two books 'Maverick and Seven-day Weekend' written by the same crazy mad fellow - Ricardo Semler.
+True to the book's title Semler was a maverick - an unorthodox in every way when it comes to to leading people.
+He is the only leader that I admire in the corporate world until now.

 Maverick is the story about Semco company and how Semler slowly and steadily transformed it into a truly democratic organisation.
-For the first time, I came to know the words 'corporate democracy'.
-First time, someone say "you can't choose your boss" needn't be always true.
-First time, someone question that when nations are waging for establishing democracy, why so not in a corporate.
-First time some one say "Its better to ask sorry than to ask permission".
+For the first time, I came to know of the words 'corporate democracy'.
+Somehow it never occurred to me that democracy can be employed in a company.
+May be because of that the infamous line that we were all repeatedly told from our infancy (in the corporate world) that ' you can't choose your Boss'.
+Semler wittingly asks , ' If I can choose my political leader, why can I choose my corporate leader'.
+It sounded very logical in a world where nations got to war to establishing democracy in far off continents.

+He describes how wrong it is for leaders to treat their employees like children.
+They tend to become protective and possessive.
+How Hate and shock can fill those people when their team members resign or ask for a change.
+Semler asks treat employees like adults by giving due respect to their well grown brains.
+I know a lot scenarios pop up in your mind that you feel this won't work. you gotta read his books where you would find all the answers.

+One line from the book that I often tell my team is "Its better to ask sorry than to ask permission".
+There's lots to tell about this guy but I will leave to your curiousness.

 ### Leader and the Servant
-Two words were popping up in most of the stories - Servant Leadership.
+In my quest, I found two words - Servant Leadership, pop up in some of the stories.
 When I skimmed through the leadership shelves of my office library, I stumbled upon
 James Hunter's 'The World's Most Powerful Leadership Principle' and 'Winning_with_People' by John Maxwell.
-Both gave me deep understanding of the Servant Leadership and how to treat people as people and not as resources.
+Reading both, I got a deep understanding of Servant Leadership.

+The books revealed how our mothers are real-life Servant Leaders who hold complete authority over us by diligently serving us.
+How She balances kindness and punishment.
+How we completely surrender to her command.

 ### How to deliver happiness
 Since I was deep down in the rabbit hole, the leaderland universe was conspiring to reveal more of itself by having my office friend gift me a book - 'Delivering Happiness' by Tony hsieh, for my birthday.
 This book was on Tony telling story and his company named Zappos that delivers shoes online.
 Zappos was a consistently successful company that was later bought by Amazon.
 Tony places high importance to people and culture of the organisation.

-And this book is the rabbit hole for my next journey into the 'HappinessLand'.
+And this book is the rabbit hole for my next journey into the 'Happiness-Land'.
 But that's for another day...